sagar9623/RoadToDevMastery/README.md

 3. **learn_JavaScript**: Take your web development skills to the next level with JavaScript.
 Explore the core concepts of programming, DOM manipulation, and asynchronous JavaScript to create dynamic and interactive web applications.

-6. **learn_firebase**: Discover Firebase, a powerful platform for building mobile and web applications.
+4. **learn_firebase**: Discover Firebase, a powerful platform for building mobile and web applications.
 Learn how to leverage Firebase's features such as real-time database, authentication, hosting, and more to create scalable and engaging apps.

+5. **learn_MachineLearning**: Embark on a transformative journey into the realm of intelligent algorithms.
+Learn about Types of Learning Algorithms, Neural Networks, Hyperparameter Tuning, Batch Normalization, Regulariation, and many more exciting concepts.

 ## Getting Started